How to Meet CDL Physical & Medical Requirements

 The CDL medical requirements imposed by state motor vehicle departments (DMV) in the United States are generally stricter than the requirements for a standard license due to the nature of the profession.
 Note that the CDL physical and medical requirements for a commercial driver’s license are regulated by the Federal Motor Carrier Safety Administration (FMCSA) of the U.S. Department of Transportation (DOT).

 Due to the strict DOT physical requirements, commercial operators are generally required to pass the CDL physical exam on a regular basis.
 For example, in order to maintain the validity of commercial licenses in Vermont, drivers will be required to pass the DOT physical exam on a two-year basis, as mandated by federal regulations.
 Note that drivers who fail to provide accurate information about their health history during their CDL medical exam may even be subjected to certain civil penalties for making false statements.
+Learn more about the process of meeting these medical requirements by visiting your state’s page:

 Select a state to begin: